syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/tool-tip.md

 <!-- markdownlint-disable MD013 -->

 By default, tooltip shows information of x and y value in points.
 In addition to that, more information can be shown in tooltip by using the [`format`](../../api/chart3d/tooltipSettings/#format) property.
-For example the format `${point.x} : ${point.y}` shows series name and point x value.
+For example the format `${series.name} : ${point.y}` shows series name and point x value.

 {% if page.publishingplatform == "typescript" %}